 For more severe knee conditions and injuries, and in cases where there have been repeat or multiple knee injuries, sometimes knee replacement is necessitated.
 This generally entails several days in the hospital, followed by one to two weeks of inpatient rehabilitation, including aggressive occupational and physical therapy.
 Often, following the inpatient rehab, the person requires continuing therapy at home with a visiting nurse or therapist.

 At The Law Office of Mark A. Siesel, we have represented numerous clients since 1986 who have suffered severe knee injuries in auto accidents, trip and falls, motorcycle accidents, construction accidents or as the result of medical malpractice.
 Our experienced litigators have the necessary knowledge and background to prepare our clients’ cases to maximize their compensation for pain and suffering, lost earnings and earnings potential, past and future medical and hospital expenses, and loss of enjoyment of life.
 We also take into account in our assessment of many cases that there is the possibility that the client will no longer be able to engage in rigorous activities such as playing basketball, football or other activities which require a stable knee joint.
 Further, we know that it is often inevitable, even in the best of outcomes, that the client will develop arthritis, and this must be factored into the damage calculations.

-For a free consultation to discuss your case in detail and how our firm can provide legal assistance, contact us anytime toll free at 888-761-7633 or online.
+For a free consultation to discuss your case in detail and how our firm can provide legal assistance, contact us anytime at (914) 428-7386 or online.